hcs-t4sg/questable/README.md

 Questable is an open-source, gamified learning management system (LMS) designed by Harvard Computer Society [Tech for Social Good](https://socialgood.hcs.harvard.edu) (T4SG).
 It integrates into the classroom workflow to provide an "RPG-style" learning experience that rewards students ingame for completing various classroom tasks (e.g. related to assignments, studying, or participation).
 Questable is targeted towards K-6 audiences and aims to provide educators with a valuable tool to motivate classroom participation and academic engagement.

+This `.README` contains an overview of Questable's functionality and is a great guide for people looking to use Questable.
+If you are looking to further develop Questable's functionality (especially as a member of T4SG), check out our Wiki!

 ---

 ## Overview of Functionality